smf-steve/assignment-grading/process.md

      - recommend using a two-digit naming scheme for the assignment prefix
   1. Distribute the assignment invitation to your students

-## Grading and Review Process:
+## Assignment Setup Process:
- 1. Clone this assignment template repository into the appropriate directory
+ 1. Clone the assignment's template repository into the appropriate directory
     - The name of the directory must match the GitHub Classroom assignment prefix
      ```
      cd ~/comp122/private/assignment-grading